josdejong/mathjs/misc/how_to_publish.md

 changes in the new version are described.

-## Build library
+## Build and test

-Build the distribution files ./dist/math.js and ./dist/math.min.js by running:
+Build the distribution files in folders `dist` and `lib`, and test everything by running:

-    npm run build
+    npm run build-and-test

 After the build is complete, verify if the files are created and contain the correct date and version number in the header.

 Check whether there are new markdown files generated in `./docs` and add if so add them to git.

-## Test

-Test whether the library works correctly by running the tests:

-    npm test

-Test whether the npm library is ok by installing it locally:

-    cd ../tmp-folder
-    npm install ../mathjs

-Check whether the library works and looks ok.

 ## Commit